For students attending the the Master's Programme in Translational Physiology and Pharmacology Programme outline and study plan

 Semester 3:

-Semester 3 includes 15-credit, second-cycle elective courses.
+The first 10 weeks of semester 3 includes 15-credit, second-cycle elective courses.
 The purpose of the elective courses is to allow students to expand their knowledge in areas that facilitate employability, independence or leading research and development projects, such as within scientific communication, science management or entrepreneurship.
 Alternatively, students can immerse themselves in a research domain with a course relevant to the programme.
-Thus, the students will be able to attend courses provided by FyFa.
-Alternatively, courses at other departments at FyFa or outside KI can be suitable to complement the individual curriculum.

 First block (7.5 credits)